wnzhang/rtbcontrol/README.md

 Experiment Code for RTB Feedback Control Techniques
 ===========

-This is a repository of the experiment code supporting the paper "Feedback Control of Real-Time Display Advertising" submitted to KDD 2015.
+This is a repository of the experiment code supporting the paper "Feedback Control of Real-Time Display Advertising" submitted to WSDM 2016.

 For any problems, please report the issues here or contact [Weinan Zhang](http://www0.cs.ucl.ac.uk/staff/w.zhang/).